No legal advice, only an app developer’s attempt to make data protection more understandable.

 My MSc thesis in Computer Science, supervised by Max van Kleek (University of Oxford), analysed a large range of documents, that an app developer must consider for data protection under GDPR.
 This analysis resulted in a set of developer guidelines.

 These guidelines are shared, in the hope that some app developers might find them useful.
 Instead of providing a lengthly legal document, these guidelines represent the personal view of an app developer.
-They are by no means exaustive, complete, nor proven in court.
+They are by no means exhaustive, complete, nor proven in court.
 Please don’t sue me.

 Learn more about how the guidelines were designed here.